juanmanuel0963/golang_aws_terraform_jenkins/README.md

 For the purpose of the example, it creates a user and invokes the CreateNewUser function on the server.

+We can invoke the client service by running the following command.
+However, this command is executed directly by Terraform as mentioned before.

+    sudo --preserve-env ./usermgmt_client

 The server responds with the Id of the newly created user.

 The user is created in the database with a name and age.